-Writing is essential for marketing a creative practice, and cultivating this skill should be a priority.
-Written content helps potential clients discover your work through search engines.
+Writing is essential for marketing using a website content strategy, and cultivating this skill therefore must be a priority.
+Written content helps potential customers discover a company through search engines.
 To maximize these discoveries, it’s crucial to optimize your content for search and be found by prospective clients through search engine optimization (SEO).

 Optimizing Your Content for Search Engines